Scotland Road Trip Itinerary (10 Days)

 Next we stopped at the medieval town of Culross (pronounced Coo-Ross) Yes, another Outlander filming location, but even my husband said it was cool and was happy he visited!😊It truly feels like stepping back in time.

 Many of the buildings are from the 16-17th centuries, and are in great shape!
-Check out colorful Culross Palace, and the main square (which you may recognize as “the pillory” from the “Cranesmuir” scenes!).
+Check out colorful Culross Palace, and the main square (“the pillory” from the “Cranesmuir” scenes!).

 Don’t miss the old church to the right of palace.
 This is where, historically, women were held as prisoners before witch trials! 🧙♀️